 Heartgard claims to prevent heartworm infection, along with common roundworms and hookworms.
 Heartworm is transmitted by mosquitos and is a danger all year round.

 How does it Work?

-This medication is most effective when it is given every 30 days exactly – meaning you should give it to your dog on the same day each month.
-If you miss a dose you should give your dog the proper dose as soon as you remember.
+Heartgard must be given every 30 days exactly – meaning you should give it to your dog on the same day each month.

 Is Heartgard Safe for Dogs?

-If your dog falls into the category of herding breeds then you should consult with your vet before choosing Heartgard as your heartworm preventative.
+If your dog is a herding breed then consult with your vet first.
 You may need to choose a brand that uses a different active ingredient.

-When it comes to puppies you should know that Heartgard (and any of the generic forms) are not to be given to pups under 6 weeks of age.
+Heartgard (and any of the generic forms) should not to be given to pups under 6 weeks of age.
 You should talk to your vet about continuing use if your female dog is pregnant or nursing.

 Heartgard Plus vs NuHeart

 NuHeart is a generic version of Heartgard manufactured in Australia.
 Ingredients are identical, except NuHeart is a tablet rather than a chewable tablet.
 So you need to get your dog to swallow it at once (not always easy).